fleetdm/fleet/handbook/business-operations/ceo-handbook.md

 You can also grab a copy of the [original slides](https://fleetdm.com/handbook/business-operations#all-hands)

- Include instructions for decorating that template with the link to the Gong recording, including a generic screenshot demonstrating how to generate it
+Open Gong recording and click "Share call"
+Click "Share with customers"
+Then copy the link and light up "Watch the recording" text with that link.

  Include example screenshot of how the Slack post is supposed to look include instructions about attaching a PDF of slides
 ### Calendar audit